jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

  * Top Controls
  * Tab with Sample Table
  * Tab with Options control
- * Bottom area with save and output buttons.
+ * Bottom area with output buttons.
  * And message which reports to user last action he/she did!

 Controls in each of these areas are described below.
 The main purpose of this tool is to help users fill the "Sample Table" with Sample names, sx, sy, thickness and in the future metadata.
 This tool should make that easy, convenient, and reliable. *At the beamline* this tool can also be used for survey of sample positions, tweaking and fine tuning sx and sy for measurements and creating the command file.